RikkaApps/Shizuku-API/README.md

 For multi-process applications, call `ShizukuProvider.enableMultiProcessSupport( /* is current process the same process of ShizukuProvider's */ )` in every process which needs to use Shizuku API.

+### Request permission

+Requesting the permission of Shizuku/Sui is similar to [requesting runtime permissions](https://developer.android.com/training/permissions/requesting).
+The only difference is you need to use methods from `Shizuku` class.
+See demo for more.

 ### Use

 See demo.